South Caucasian gudgeon

 The South Caucasian gudgeon (Romanogobio macropterus) is a species of freshwater ray-finned fish belonging to the family Gobionidae, the gudgeons.
 This fish is found in the Kura and Aras drainages flowing to the southwest Caspian Sea from headwaters in Turkey down to lower reaches in Azerbaijan and Iran.

 This species reaches a length of 5.0 cm.

 Etymology

-The fishes name means large finned.
+The fish's name means large finned.